flubbe/swr/README.md

 - `cd build`
 - `cmake .. -G Ninja` (or use any generator you like)
 - `ninja`

+Alternatively, you can use the included build scripts:
+- Make the scripts executable: `chmod +x ./scripts/*`
+- Set up the build directory structure and download the dependencies: `./scripts/pre-build.sh`
+- Build the library and demos: `./scripts/build.sh`

 If everything succeeded, you should find the demo files in the `bin`-directory.